llpeterson/data/multimedia.rst

 the B frame to reproduce the original video frame.

 Note that, because each B frame depends on a later frame in the sequence, the compressed frames are not transmitted in sequential order.
+Instead, the sequence I B B P B B I shown in :numref:`Figure
-Instead, the sequence I B B P B B I shown in [Figure 4](#mpeg) is transmitted as I P B B I B B. Also, MPEG does not define the ratio of I frames to P and B frames; this ratio may vary depending on the required compression and picture quality.
+%s <fig-mpeg>` is transmitted as I P B B I B B. Also, MPEG does not define the ratio of I frames to P and B frames; this ratio may vary depending on the required compression and picture quality.
 For example, it is permissible to transmit only I frames.
 This would be similar to using JPEG to compress the video.

 In contrast to the preceding discussion of JPEG, the following focuses on the *decoding* of an MPEG stream.
 It is a little easier to describe,